Cadburies/sisu_games/sisu-games-prd.md

 Assets: Generate Viking-themed images/icons on demand (confirm before generating).
 Structure: Use modular monorepo with:

-lib/common/ for shared code/assets, including:
+6.1. lib/common/ for shared code, including:

 card_logic_helpers.dart contains all the common helper functions for card logic. logic_helpers.dart contains all the common helper functions for game logic. networking.dart contains all the common helper functions for networking logic. ui_helpers.dart contains all the common helper functions for UI widgets and screens.

-lib/games/[game_name]/ for game-specific logic and screens, including:
+6.2. lib/games/[game_name]/ for game-specific logic and screens, including:

 helpers.dart contains all the common helper functions for game-specific helpers. logic.dart contains all the common helper functions for game-specific logic. screen.dart contains all the common helper functions for the game-specific screen.

-assets/games/[game_name]/ for game assets. sisu-games-prd.md contains the Project Requirements Document.
+6.3. assets/games/[game_name]/ for game assets.
+6.4. sisu-games-prd.md contains the Project Requirements Document.

 7. Next Steps